 If I say ‘Search Engine’, what comes to mind?
 Google, obviously.
 For over a decade, Google has monopolised online search and it is hard to imagine someone else taking over.

 Well, things are changing.
-The latest search statistics point in a different direction and it seems like a new player is quietly chipping away at the search armour surrounding Google’s castle.
+The latest search statistics point in a different direction and it seems like an adversary is quietly chipping away at the search armour surrounding Google’s castle.

 Today, consumers who are trying to find a product (and let’s be clear about this, ‘a product’, not a brand) start their search on Amazon.
 In fact, 55% of all product searches begin at Amazon, and 28% at Google.